RSalehin24/Blog/README.md

 17. User have "Your feed" page where he/she can search see the posts of the users whom he/she is following
 19. User has his/her own dashboard to see the activites of their profile
 20. Admins have their dashboard to keep track of the admin activitites
+21. Users can chat with their follower or the person whom he/she is following
+22. User can see the status of the person in chat (active, away or offline)
+23. User can add message attachments with in chat